FarronF/limerick-council-meetings/meetings/2017/12/05-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th November 2017.md

 update on the incomplete footpath from Kildimo to the Beer Garden Public House.
 The

-report, as circulated was noted by Members.---
+report, as circulated was noted by Members.
+---
 4

 **QUESTIONS**